Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 # Spirit Crucible Elpys, "I love you too, Nia!"

-===

-The group walked deep into the tunnels when Dromarch collapsed.
-Nia asked, "Dromarch!
+The group, on medium alert, was quietly traversing the tunnels thud sound attracted them.
+They turned around and saw Dromarch collapsed.
+Nia wondered, "Dromarch!
 What're you stumbling for?"

 "Sorry, my lady.
 I've been feeling... a little dizzy..."
-He sat up.
+He effortfully sat up.

-"You too?" asked Brighid.
+"You too?"

 "**You** too, Lady Brighid?"

 "Yes, for a little while now.
 Though I'm still capable of standing."

 "Hey, same here!"
-Pandoria added in.
-"What's up with this place? _It's kinda_ creepy."
+Pandoria joined in, rubbing her hands on her shoulders, "What's up with this place? _It's kinda_ creepy."

 "What is going on here?"
 Mòrag wondered.